Random Periodic Processes, Periodic Measures and Ergodicity: Introduction

-Recently there have been more progresses on the study of random periodic solutions including \cite{chekroun} on random attractors of the stochastic TJ model in climate dynamics, \cite{wang} on bifurcations of stochastic reaction diffusion equations, \cite{blw} on stochastic lattice systems, \cite{wu1} in the case of anticipating random periodic solutions and \cite{luo1} on stochastic functional differential equations.
+New observation was made in \cite {zh-zheng} which says that for each fixed $t$, $\{Y(k\tau+t,\omega)\}_{k\in {\mathbb N}}$ should be a stationary path of the $\tau$-mesh discrete random dynamical system, where $\tau$ denotes the period.
+This then led to the rigorous definition of random periodic paths and a series of new results (\cite{feng-zhao-zhou},\cite{feng-zhao},\cite{lian},\cite{zh-zheng}).
 An alternative way to understand random periodic behaviour is to study periodic measures which describe periodicity in the sense of distributions (\cite{Ha}).
-There are a few works in the literature attempting to study statistical solutions of certain types of stochastic differential equations with periodic forcings, motivated in the context of studying the climate change problem when the seasonal cycle is taken into considerations (\cite{majda-2},\cite{majda-1}), some mean field models in chemical reactions (\cite{scheutzow}) and Ornstein-Uhlenbeck processes (\cite{chojn},\cite{rockner1}).
+There are a few works in the literature attempting to study statistical solutions of certain types of SDEs with periodic forceings; motivated in the context of studying the climate change problem when the seasonal cycle is taken into considerations (\cite{majda-2}); some mean field models in chemical reactions (\cite{scheutzow}) and Ornstein-Uhlenbeck processes (\cite{chojn},\cite{rockner1}).
+However, it seems that the periodic measure was written in the form (\ref{zhaoh61}) for the first time in \cite{zhao2014}\footnote{This paper is now replaced by the current paper and will not be submitted for a publication.} (see also \cite{wu1},\cite{flz1}).
+Our formulation includes an entrance law and time periodicity of the measure function.
+We note here that the time periodicity of the measure function in (\ref{zhaoh61}) was suggested by Has'minskii in \cite{Ha}, but the entrance law was missing in his formulation except for discrete transition semigroup at the integral multiples of the period.
+It is important to note from our work that both the periodic condition and entrance law at all time are not redundant in the definition given in \cite{zhao2014}.